Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 The number of nodes is specified with `--nodes=<number_of_nodes>` or its short form `-N <number_of_nodes>`.

-IF you want to use a per-node allocation on a partition which is allocatable-by-resources such as small and small-g, you also need to specify the `--exclusive` flag.
+If you want to use a per-node allocation on a partition which is allocatable-by-resources such as small and small-g, you also need to specify the `--exclusive` flag.
 On LUMI this flag does not have the same effect as running on a partition that is allocatable-by-node.
 The `--exclusive` flag does allocate all cores and GPUs on the node to your job, but the memory use is still limited by other parameters in